node-modules/clet/README.md

 ### tap(fn)

-Tap a method to chain sequence.
+Tap a method to the chain sequence.

 ```js
 it('should support tap()', async () => {